refjosh/the-siren-project/README.md

 ### Step 3

-Create a `REACT_APP_API_KEY` variable in your .env file and assign it with the generated api key
+Create a `REACT_APP_API_KEY` variable in your .env file and assign it the generated api key

 Example